BenPyton/ProceduralDungeon/ReadMe.md

 <summary><b>Is there a seed?</b></summary>

 Yes, there is a seed for the dungeon generation.\
-This is what is sent from server to clients in multiplayer.
-The clients also generate the dungeon on their side from the same seed.
-So, the actors and meshes inside the room levels are not linked over the network and then not replicated in multiplayer.
-So this is why I suggest you the spawner and ID system above.\
 I made a parameter in the `DungeonGenerator` actor to have different types of seed:
-- You can have a fixed seed you can set in the actor which will be always used (useful for testing and debugging purpose).
+- You can have a fixed seed you can set in the actor which will be always used (useful for testing and debugging purpose, or to set manually the seed from the game).
 - You can have an incrementing seed, using the fixed seed for the first generation, then adding a value to it at each generation (useful for demonstration purpose).
-- You can have a random seed generated for each generation (for released game mostly).
+- You can have a random seed generated for each generation (for released game mostly, or to test quickly a lot of dungeon generations).

 </details>